BronzeCrab/upwork-nuxt-task/README.md

   https://www.npmjs.com/package/vuex-persistedstate

 2. How to guard the route correctly, so i want the `/admin` page be guarded.
-How can I retrive saved token here in order to make API request? (`middleware/auth.js` TODO 2)
+How can I retrive saved token here in order to make API request to validate token? (`middleware/auth.js` TODO 2)
 3. How can I used persisted saved token in `admin` page? (`store/admin.js` TODO 3)

 ## What to do: